-- (i) continue regular surveys across Division 58.5.2 - (ii) re-estimate the von Bertalanffy growth function using the additional length-age data obtained in 2008 to 2011 - (iii) investigate simplification of the spatial structuring of fishing selectivity functions - (iv) investigate whether the model could be developed as a two-sex model - (v) investigate improvements in the model structure that can be made to allow the inclusion of tagging data to assist the estimation of parameters in the model using CASAL; in order to provide it with some confidence that significant progress in understanding key uncertainties, common to all toothfish assessments, occur for this division before it is forecast that stock trajectory of SSB reaches the target level

-46. The Working Group encouraged the evaluation of the assessment and harvest strategy in Division 58.5.2 along with the further development and evaluation of management strategies for toothfish fisheries considered in general by the Working Group.
+- 48. Further work could be undertaken to refine this assessment, including examining (SC-CAMLR-XXX, Annex 7, paragraph 6.41): - (i) continue regular surveys across Division 58.5.2 - (ii) re-estimate the von Bertalanffy growth function using the additional length-age data obtained in 2008 to 2011 - (iii) investigate simplification of the spatial structuring of fishing selectivity functions - (iv) investigate whether the model could be developed as a two-sex model - (v) investigate improvements in the model structure that can be made to allow the inclusion of tagging data to assist the estimation of parameters in the model using CASAL; in order to provide it with some confidence that significant progress in understanding key uncertainties, common to all toothfish assessments, occur for this division before it is forecast that stock trajectory of SSB reaches the target level. - 49.
+The evaluation of the assessment and harvest strategy in Division 58.5.2 along with the general further development and evaluation of management strategies for toothfish fisheries is encouraged.